 As well as the offerings, I love the vibe here.
 If you want to see the real heart and soul of the city and mingle with the locals then it’s the place to be.
 Check the market website for more deets.

 To see the best of down under, I’d recommend heading to the Outer Reef which houses a greater diversity of marine life.
-We visited an Outer Reef spot from Port Douglas and saw everything from turtles to rays and awesome coral gardens – tap here to find out more.
+We visited one of these spots near Port Douglas and saw everything from turtles to rays and awesome coral gardens – tap here to find out more.

 ◇ Reef Magic Cruises